The rich now have more places to "go"

 - Indirect, reflexive lighting that varies to match or to change the mood of the occupant

-- Deep (48 inch) spa tub with sonic vibrator
+- A deep (48 inch) spa tub with sonic vibrator

 - Super-soft™ oxygen infused, conditioned water